-First of all, let me greet all of you, my lovely readers, a warm Happy New Year 2016!
+First of all, let me greet all of you, my lovely readers, with a warm Happy New Year 2016!
 Nee's Language Blog will not make it until today without you!
 Yes, you!
 You!
 YOU!
-This is a follow-up post of What to learn in 2016?
-As what we have seen in the polling, Latvian, Russian, German, Arabic, and Turkish were among the top favorited language from the list.
+This is a follow-up post What to learn in 2016?
+As we have seen in the polling, Latvian, Russian, German, Arabic, and Turkish were among the top favored languages from the list.

-Both Russian and German have case system, so in this case, they are just the same difficult for me because the language that I have known so far do not have a case system.
+Both Russian and German have case systems, so in this case, they are just the same difficult for me because the language that I have known so far does not have a case system.
 Russian is of Slavic family and German is of Germanic family.
-I do not know any languages from Slavic family yet, but I have known the language from Germanic family, which is English!
+I do not know any languages from the Slavic family yet, but I know the language from the Germanic family, which is English!

 After thorough thinking, I made my decision.
 So, my chosen language for 2016 is...RUSSIAN...!